 The Black Trumpet Mushroom (Craterellus cornucopioides) is a distinctly trumpet-shaped relative of the Chanterelle.
 It's cap is thin and gently ruffled, and without gills.
 It grows in large clusters among dead leaves of deciduous woods.
 Depending on the region, the season can range from late summer to quite late winter.
+Primarily velvety brownish-black in color, the black trumpet may display silvery-gray coloration on its underside.

 Find delicious recipes, visit the Earthy Delights Blog!